 - Spices to taste: Salt, Cumin, Coriander, Turmeric, Cayenne Pepper

 Begin cooking the rice according to the package instructions (usually 2 parts water to 1 part rice).
 Once the rice is starting, chop the onion and garlic and add them to a large pan with a splash of olive oil.

 Once the onions and garlic have softened, add the lentils and allow them to cook dry for a minute or two, then add about 3 cups of water into the pan, cover, and let cook.
-Once that water is absorbed (15+ minutes), add the spices to taste, the can of tomatoes, and more water (if needed).
+Once that water is absorbed (15+ minutes), add the spices to taste (about 1/2 teaspoon of each to start), the can of tomatoes, and more water (if needed).
 Simmer for another 10-15 minutes until the lentils are fully cooked and the flavors have melded together perfectly.
 Give them a taste and adjust any seasonings as needed.